 Any variety of chocolate candies will work in this recipe.
 This includes M&M’s, Hershey’s, Kit-Kat, Snickers, Twix, Butterfinger, Reese’s, Milkway…the list goes on.

 Stay away from any sugar-based candies like gummies or candy corn.
-They’ll completely melt into puddles on top of the bars…plus they probably just won’t taste that great in this recipe!
+They’ll completely melt into puddles in these bars…plus they probably just won’t taste that great in this recipe.

 Are the cookie bars too sweet with all that candy?

 You might be thinking that all this candy could lead to a super sweet and rich cookie bar.
 BUT this recipe is specifically made to withstand all that extra sugar.